twilio/twilio-live-interactive-video/ReferenceBackendAPI.md

 All requests must set the `Authorization` header to the correct [passcode](README.md#deploy-the-app-to-twilio).
 The backend will validate the passcode before processing each request.

+If you encounter a `401` error, it may be caused by an incorrect passcode.
+In addition to using the passcode to authenticate each request, the client also derives part of the backend URL from the passcode.

 ## Errors

 All error responses have this shape: